tsaekaoOrg/verademo-javascript/DEMO_NOTES.md

 ## Static scanning

-Build the app:
+Build the app using veracode autopackager:

-	zip -r verademo-python.zip app verademo-python *.py requirements.txt -x "*__pycache__*"
+	./veracode package --source verademo-javascript -a

-The verademo-python.zip file is the file to upload for scanning.
+The veracode-auto-pack-verademo-javascript-js.zip file is the file to upload for scanning.
 Either upload this file to the Veracode platform for a Policy/Sandbox scan, or use it with the Veracode Pipeline scan.

 ## SCA scanning